bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

 runtime which reacts to it by canceling the running and pending tasks of the group and forwarding the COMPSsException to enable the execution except clause.
-Consequenty, the *COMPSsException* must be combined with task groups.
+Consequently, the *COMPSsException* must be combined with task groups.

 .. code-block:: java
     :name: compss_exception_java